mati-nvidia/LearnOpenUSD/docs/composition-basics/default-prim.md

 [`SetDefaultPrim()`](https://openusd.org/release/api/class_usd_stage.html#a82b260faf91fbf721b0503075f2861e2) sets the default prim for the stage's root layer.

 A `defaultPrim` is layer metadata.
-If the stage's root layer is used as a [`Reference`](https://openusd.org/release/glossary.html#usdglossary-references) or [`Payload`](https://openusd.org/release/glossary.html#usdglossary-payload) it is best practice to set a Default Prim.
+If the stage's root layer is used as a reference or payload it is best practice to set a default prim.

 ```{code-cell}